Tegik97/42Cursus/README.md

 42 Florence cursus core program.
-42 Florence is a coding school meant to teach you advanced programming starting from basics.
+42 Florence is a coding school meant to teach advanced programming skills starting from basics.
 Each project adds something new to learn, there are no teachers any problem you step into is either solved by trying again and again or talking about it with other students.